james-stevens/powerdns-webui/README.md

 If you want to, please do report issues you find.
 I'm always happy to fix them, but this code is still undergoing massive development change.

-The basic paradime of the UI will probably stay much as it is, but the underlyign code may change.
+The basic paradime of the UI will probably stay much as it is, but the underlying code may change.

 # PowerDNS WebUI